awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

            node-name.region-code.compute.internal \
             k8s.amazonaws.com/eniConfig=subnet1ConfigName
         ```
-If you don't specify a valid security group for the VPC, the default security group for the VPC is assigned to secondary ENI's\.
+If you don't specify a valid security group for the VPC, and you're using version 1\.8\.0 or later of the VPC CNI plugin, then the security groups associated with the node's primary elastic network interface are used\.
+If you're using a version of the plugin that is earlier than 1\.8\.0, then the default security group for the VPC is assigned to secondary elastic network interfaces\.

    1. Apply each custom resource file that you created to your cluster with the following command: